zoltanric/cybersecurity/README.md

 - 10.2.0.6
 - 10.2.0.7

-We have installed the following Beats on these machines:
+The following Beats are installed on these machines:
 - Filebeats
 - Metricbeats

 These Beats allow us to collect the following information from each machine:
+- Filebeats
+- Metricbeats
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook